MrGiovanni/LabelCritic/README.md

   <img src="https://github.com/PedroRASB/Cerberus/blob/main/misc/LabelCriticModel.png" alt="Project Logo" width="900"/>
 </p>

 AI-generated annotations are increasingly used to build large datasets, yet their quality is often assumed rather than verified.

-Label Critic is a lightweight tool for reviewing AI-generated labels.
+Label Critic is an automated tool for reviewing AI-generated labels.
 It helps users select better annotations when multiple label options exist, and identify potentially incorrect labels when only a single annotation is available.